 Figure S3: Serial founder events and selection interact in the formation of spatial clines in HCN.
 Populations colonized from the urban-most population to the rural-most population.
-Selection favours HCN+ genotypes in rural populations and HCN– genotypes in urban populations. (a – c) The mean slope of clines in HCN across 1000 simulations under no gene flow (open circles with dotted line), low gene flow (grey square with dashed line) or high gene flow (black diamonds with solid line). (d – f) The proportion of significantly positive (open triangles) and negative (black inverted triangle) clines across 1000 simulations.
+Selection favours HCN+ genotypes in rural populations and HCN– genotypes in urban populations. (a – c) The mean slope of clines in HCN across 1000 simulations under no gene flow (open circles with dotted line), low gene flow (grey square with dashed line), or high gene flow (black diamonds with solid line). (d – f) The proportion of significantly positive (open triangles) and negative (black inverted triangle) clines across 1000 simulations.
 Founder events represent the proportion of alleles sampled in founding the new population and are either absent (proportion = 1.0, a and d), of intermediate strength (proportion = 0.2, b and e) or strong (proportion = 0.01, c and f).
 All points represent means or proportion ± 95% confidence intervals.

 Effects of generation chosen for analysis on the formation and strength of clines in HCN